slowmist/Web3-Project-Security-Practice-Requirements/README.md

 ### 1.Smart Contract Security Coding Requirements

-- Make sure to develop based on well-known libraries such as OpenZeppelin as much as possible;
+- Make sure to develop based on well-known libraries such as: OpenZeppelin as much as possible;
 - Make sure to include a compiler that uses SafeMath or 0.8.x to avoid most overflow issues;
 - Make sure to follow function naming conventions, see: [solidity style guide](https://docs.soliditylang.org/en/v0.8.14/style-guide.html);
 - Make sure that function and variable visibility are explicitly declared;